arnaud-dezandee/cucumber-mink/README.md

 # Introduction

 cucumber-mink is a [cucumber-js](https://github.com/cucumber/cucumber-js) step definition library.
-You can run your test with Zombie.js or with any Selenium compatible browser like Phantomjs !
+You can run your test with any Selenium compatible browser like Phantomjs !

 # Topics